 You can use this as both a charger and a maintenance device, as the solar charge controller is a three-stage charger with short circuit protection, open-circuit protection, reverse protection, overload protection, under-voltage protection, and overcharge protection.

 Take it out, connect it to your RV 12V batteries, and let the sun do the rest.
 Note that a 10W panel only generates about 3 amps per day, and RV batteries are usually larger than 50Ah.
-So depending on use, you might need a larger one.
+So you might need a larger one, depending on usage.

 Frequently Asked Questions

 How do I connect a solar panel to a charge controller and a battery?